BA (Liverpool), MPhil, PhD (Cambridge), FSA

 Work began in the summer of 2008 on a comprehensive catalogue of the Egyptian coffins in the south-west of the United Kingdom, in particular in the museums of Bristol, Exeter, Swansea and Truro; a second volume will cover Liverpool, Manchester and Bolton, and it is hoped that other British provincial collections will follow.
 For access to a dedicated web-page for the Egyptian Coffins in Provincial Collections of the United Kingdom Project, click here.

 A project to publish the coffins and related equipment from the tomb of Tutankhamun is (still) ongoing.
 Much of this builds on the catalogue cards and photographs left behind by Howard Carter when he died in 1939, but also includes a catalogue and study of all extant Egyptian royal coffins.
-Textual translations and grammatical commentaries have been prepared by Dr Manley; it was much delayed by the authors' other commitments and the emerging need to do more work on the actual items in Cairo, which hopefully will be carried out during 2013.
+Textual translations and grammatical commentaries have been prepared by Dr Manley; it was much delayed by the authors' other commitments and the emerging need to do more work on the actual items in Cairo, which was carried out during 2013.

 A study of Egyptian tomb development (with Professor Salima Ikram of the American University in Cairo) was published in February 2008, while a study of the late Nineteenth Dynasty in Egypt, entitled Poisoned Legacy: the fall of the Nineteenth Egyptian Dynasty, was published in December 2010.
 A companion volume, dealing with the history of Egypt between the middle of the Twentieth Dynasty and the beginning of the Twenty-sixth - entitled Afterglow of Empire: Egypt from the Fall of the New Kingdom to the Saite Renaissance -was published in June 2012.
+A two-volume history of the later Eighteenth Dynasty has been published as Amarna Sunrise (2014) and Amarna Sunset (2009); a single-volume revised edition is in the planning stage.

 A list of Dr Dodson's available books is here.